Pizza, Purpose and Passion: Ooni Co-CEO Darina Garland on Women in Pizza and Leadership

 Every year, March brings with it not only the beginning of spring but also a global celebration of women.
 Women's History Month (including International Women’s Day) happens annually in March.
 So does Women’s Pizza Month — a month dedicated to spotlighting women in the pizza industry.

-We may be a little biased, but we really believe that few people personify women in the pizza industry better than Ooni Co-CEO Darina Garland.
-Recently, we sat down with her to talk about women in business, female representation in the workforce and the pizza industry, and the role of business as a force for good in the world.
+Recently, we sat down with Darina, our Co-founder and Co-CEO to talk about women in business, female representation in the workforce and the pizza industry, and the role of business as a force for good in the world.

 Darina has been at the helm since the very beginning of Ooni.
-She and her partner Kristian are an entrepreneurial power couple who founded their first business, Suklaa, a change-making company that designs education events, back in 2007.
-When Kristian fell in love with pizza-making, they saw an opportunity for innovation and started Ooni (then Uuni) with a backyard prototype (and a dream) in 2012.
+She and her partner Kristian founded their first business, Suklaa, a change-making company that designs education events, back in 2007.
+When Kristian fell in love with pizza-making, they saw an opportunity for innovation and started Ooni with a backyard prototype (and a dream) in 2012.

-Since its launch on Kickstarter, Ooni has grown into a multi-award-winning business with offices in Edinburgh, Scotland; Austin, Texas; Cologne, Germany, and China.
-As Co-Founder and Co-CEO, Darina has had an integral role in shaping the future of Ooni and has been instrumental in creating a company that operates with its values of ambition, rigour, innovation, kindness, and passion.
+Since its launch on Kickstarter, Ooni has grown into a multi-award-winning business with offices in Edinburgh, Scotland; Austin, Texas; Cologne, Germany, Melbourne, Australia and Shanghai, China.
+Darina has had an integral role in shaping the future of Ooni and has been instrumental in creating a company one that promotes equal opportunities and that operates with its values of ambition, rigour, innovation, kindness, and passion.

 That kind of sexism can be even more apparent for people in the sales team, as the outdoor cooking industry is traditionally very male-dominated so I do a fair bit of mentoring about how to navigate it, and how to be taken seriously in general when you are a woman.